-In this respect, other outcomes of the Plenipotentiary Conference, ITU-D, ITU-T and ITU-R resolutions and Recommendations, and in particular Resolution 177 (Guadalajara, 2010), Resolution 47 (Rev. Dubai, 2014), Resolution 76 (Rev. Dubai, 2012), and Resolution ITU-R 62 (Geneva, 2012) of the Radiocommunication Assembly, should serve as a basis for the study of this Question, and as the framework for ITU's business plan developed upon request of ITU's Member States, which establishes the following four pillars:

-• Pillar 1: Conformance assessment

-• Pillar 2: Interoperability

-• Pillar 3: Capacity building

-• Pillar 4: Establishment of C&I regimes, including building laboratories.

-The report presented by the Secretary-General to the 2013 session of the ITU Council ("Conformance and Interoperability Programme Status Report and Action Plan" – Document C13/24(Rev.1)) was positively commented on by the councillors, who unanimously referred to the importance of activities relating to conformance and interoperability, supported the work accomplished by ITU in that area, and urged the Union to continue that work.
+Also, simplifying the conformity assessment process will facilitate the homologation of products destined for telecommunications, will give legal certainty to users on compliance in the products they acquire; and will promote the adoption of the best technological standards and measures to protect intellectual property.

+In addition, tis will contribute to raise the quality standards of the services to make them more efficient for the benefit of the population.

 2 Question or issue for study

-The Question is established in ITU-D Study Group 2,to examine these issues and undertake the following, taking into account the economic impact of previously mentioned programmes, including on Member States and Sector Members:
+The Question is established in ITU-D Study Group 2 to examine issues related to ICT Equipment and System, a key component for spreading ICT networks, access, services and application.
+The work of the Question takesinto account :

-2.1 In close collaboration with the relevant BDT programme(s), identify and assess what the challenges, priorities and problems are for countries, subregions or regions with respect to the application of ITU-T Recommendations, approaches to meeting the confidence needs associated with equipment conformance to ITU-T Recommendations and other related issues, identifying critical issues/priority issues in countries, subregions or regions, and identifying related best practices.
+2.1 In close collaboration with the relevant BDT programme(s), identify and assess what the challenges, priorities and problems are for countries, subregions or regions with respect to the application of ITU-T Recommendations, approaches to meeting the confidence needs associated with equipment conformance to ITU Recommendations.

+2.2 Identifying critical issues/priority issues in countries, subregions or regions, and identifying related best practices.

-2.2 Examine how information transfer, know-how, training and institutional and human capacity development can strengthen the ability of developing countries to reduce risks associated with low-quality equipment, and equipment interoperability issues.
+2.3 Examine how information transfer, know-how, training and institutional and human capacity development can strengthen the ability of developing countries to reduce risks associated with low-quality equipment, and equipment interoperability issues.
 Examine effective information-sharing systems and best practices to assist in this work.

-2.3 Examine global trends related to these matters.

 2.4 Elaborate a methodology for the implementation of this Question, in particular gathering evidence and information regarding current best practices being adopted to create C&I programmes, taking into consideration progress achieved by the all ITU Sectors in this regard.